Ercanar/bachelor-thesis/Thesis.typ

 If the lapse rate feedback factor was that negative in the real world and nothing else would change, many things would be different.
-First of all there would have to be some kind of new mixing of lower level air with the TOA in the arctics, to substantiate the negative lapse rate feedback.
+First of all there would have to be some kind of new mixing of lower level air with the TOA in the polar regions, to substantiate the negative lapse rate feedback.
 That would lead to lapse rate feedback damping and not amplifying arctic warming.
-Furthermore, the lower feedback factor would lead to a higher environmental lapse rate which, like today in the tropics, would massively promote cloud formation all over the world.
+Furthermore, the lower feedback factor would lead to a higher environmental lapse rate which, like today in the tropical regions, would massively promote cloud formation all over the world.
 There would be more high and low altitude clouds forming in many parts of the world, leading to a substantial cooling of the surface, not only because of the stronger lapse rate, but also because of more clouds reflecting more light.